Skip to main content

 Problem

-Under the 2022 CHIPS and Science Act, the National Secure Data Service Demonstration (NSDS-D) project is an informed effort to strengthen data linkage and data access infrastructure.
-The National Center for Engineering Statistics (NCSES) within the National Science Foundation (NSF) wanted to conduct a research demonstration project to develop a data sharing agreement, use a privacy-protecting record linkage tool to link two disparate sources, and create an analytic dataset that can be used to answer questions that could not be answered with either source alone.
+The NSDS Demonstration project aims to strengthen data linkage and data access infrastructure.
+As an effort to inform the NSDS, the National Center for Engineering Statistics (NCSES) within the U.S. National Science Foundation (NSF) aims to explore testing the feasibility of an open-source tool.
+The project will develop a data sharing agreement between a federal statistical agency and its parent agency, link two disparate sources, and create an analytic dataset that can be used to answer questions that could not be answered with either source alone.

 Solution